KimGreenbush/Pirate_Crew/README.md

 ## Future

-I'd like to add a registration system so users could create their own personal crew.
-As well include a file upload to replace the current dependency on urls.
+- Registration system so users could create their own personal crew
+- File upload to replace the current dependency on urls
+- Extract client from backend app and switch to cloud services for static hosting

 ## License